JetBrains/intellij-sdk-docs/topics/appendix/verifying_plugin_compatibility.md

 ## IDE Support

-The status of an API is marked using various annotations defined in [`ApiStatus`](https://github.com/JetBrains/java-annotations/blob/master/common/src/main/java/org/jetbrains/annotations/ApiStatus.java), please see their Javadoc for more details.
+The status of an API is marked using various annotations defined in [`ApiStatus`](%gh-java-annotations%/common/src/main/java/org/jetbrains/annotations/ApiStatus.java), please see their doc for more details.
 Use highlighting available via dedicated [IDE inspections](https://www.jetbrains.com/help/idea/code-inspection.html) as noted below to prevent problems as early as possible.

 ### Unstable API